Wilaak/Route2/README.md

 ## Performance

-It's usually not the router that is the bottleneck of an application, hopefully.
+The router should rarely be the bottleneck of an application, hopefully.
+For most applications, the performance of this router will be more than sufficient.
+However, if your project demands extreme performance, you might want to explore alternatives like [FastRoute](https://github.com/nikic/FastRoute).

 ### Enable Route Cache

 To optimize route lookups, this router uses a tree-based algorithm.
 However, regenerating the tree for every request slows down performance.
 To improve application boot times, you can enable route tree caching.
 Simply invoke the `fromCache()` method before defining any routes in your application.

 The named argument `expire` can be set to an integer representing how many seconds till the cache gets invalidated and rebuilt again.

+>**Caution**: Be careful when specifying the `filepath` as the file may be overwritten or deleted during the caching process.

 ```php
 Route2::fromCache(